Selective inference after convex clustering with $\ell_1$ penalization: The one-dimensional case

-and we will construct an invariant statistic from it, based on the polyhedral lemma (Lemma 5.1) of \cite{Lee16}, that we restate in our setting for convenience.
+We want to test $\boeta^\top \bmu = 0,$ where $\boeta = \boeta(\C(\X))$ and $\C(\X)$ is obtained from Problem \eqref{eq:conv-clust} and Definition \ref{def:clustering}.
+The test statistic is naturally $\boeta^\top \X$, and we will construct a $p$-value from it, based on the polyhedral lemma (Lemma 5.1) of \cite{Lee16}, that we restate in our setting for convenience.
 In the next statement, $\bI_a$ is the identity matrix in dimension $a \in \mathbb{N}$ and we use the conventions that the minimum over an empty set is $+ \infty$ and the maximum over an empty set is $- \infty$.